 The Blessed Journey of Your Generosity

-Second, when giving sadaqa, the believer must purify his intention and make his purpose just for the sake of gaining Allah’s pleasure and reward.
-The Prophet (S) said, “All deeds are based on intention and everyone will be rewarded according to what he intended.”
-(Bukhari)
+To ensure that our Sadaqat are accepted, we must consider several requirements.
+First of all, Sadaqah must be given from money that is earned lawfully.
+Allah ﷻ says, “O you who believe, spend from what you (lawfully) earned,” (2: 267).
+Second, when giving Sadaqah, the believers must purify their intention and make their purpose for the sake of gaining Allah’s pleasure and reward.
+The Prophet ﷺ said, “All deeds are based on intention, and everyone will be rewarded according to what he intended” (Bukhari).

 Third, the believer should make haste in giving Sadaqah and not delay it without a valid reason.
 It is also better for Muslims to give Sadaqah when they need to wait until death.
 Prophet Muhammad ﷺ was once asked about the best of all charities to which he replied, “The best charity is what you give during your life while you need it.”